Copyright © University of Cambridge. All rights reserved.

 Play the game as a class, on the board, to introduce the rules, then dedicate the last twenty minutes of each lesson for a week, to playing in pairs.
 When pupils have finished a game, they could play the next game against someone they've not yet played.
-At the end of each game, ask pairs to analyse why the last few moves led to its end - working out better moves that could have been
+At the end of each game, ask pairs to analyse why the last few moves led to its end - working out better moves that could have been made.

 To start with you could choose not to mention the initial rule that restricts the starting number to a positive even number that is less than $50$.
 Wait until pupils discover that the first player can win after just three numbers have been crossed out before discussing the need to restrict the initial number.

 Encourage pupils to consider the probable next few moves when placing a counter.
 Game strategies form a natural context for developing deductive logic.

 Teachers may find it interesting to read the NCETM Mathemapedia Entry: Presenting Tasks and Initiating Activity